 Yes, the EU Regulation concerning customs measures against goods suspected of infringing IP rights may be used to seize goods which infringe a patent or an SPC from entering the UK from outside the EU.
 An application to HM Revenue & Customs should be made at least 30 working days before the expected date of importation, with sufficient identification of the goods and the patented subject matter and with an undertaking to pay all the liabilities and costs of the seizure.
 Upon seizure, a notice is provided to the patent owner, who must apply to the court within 10 working days for an order for the further detention (or destruction) of the goods.
 Following the departure of the UK from the EU, however, customs seizure remedies across the EU will cease to be available to IP owners.
-Depending on any agreement which may be negotiated, it will probably be necessary to file a request for border seizure measures with both the European customs authorities and the UK's Border Force.
-The latter has a separate unit under the Trade Marks Act 1994 to seize counterfeit goods.
+The European Commission's Notice to Stakeholders, dated 4 June 2018, confirms that as of the withdrawal date of the UK from the EU, customs seizure measures previously granted by UK Customs will no longer be valid in the EU.
+In the case of customs measures filed through UK Customs, if a rights holder wishes to continue to have customs enforcement in the EU after the UK's withdrawal, it will need to file a new request with Customs in one of the other EU Member States before the date of withdrawal of the UK from the